 FDLP Connection is a service of the Federal Depository Library Program.

 Depository libraries serve the public every day by providing free access to a wealth of U.S. Government information products.
 Your expertise and dedication is unmatched.
-This month GPO is spotlighting the:
+GPO is currently spotlighting the: